Just Us: An American Conversation

 Just Us: An American Conversation is a 2020 book and anthology of essays, poems, and personal anecdotes written by American author and poet Claudia Rankine.
-An “arrangement of essays, poems, and images [which] includes the voices and rebuttals of others,” it describes and outlines an ideal response to forms of racism in contemporary settings.
-The book received largely critical praise and positive reviews from critics, who described it as “lyrically exquisite” and a “visual and active inquiry into race.”
+An "arrangement of essays, poems, and images [which] includes the voices and rebuttals of others", it describes and outlines an ideal response to forms of racism in contemporary settings.
+The book received mixed reviews from critics.

 Summary

-In Rankine’s book Just Us: An American Conversation, Rankine describes encounters throughout the course of her life in which she had to deal with the ignorance of others–the majority of those typically being White men.
-In the face of ignorance she began to tap into subjects that she believes aren’t discussed frequently enough.
+In Just Us: An American Conversation, Rankine describes encounters throughout the course of her life in which she had to deal with the ignorance of others–the majority of those typically being white men.
+In the face of ignorance she began to tap into subjects that she believes aren't discussed frequently enough.
 Rankine finds herself in numerous social situations where she feels she is being silenced.
-Claudia Rankine expresses the desire to ask men she encounters about their white privilege and their opinions on the matter.
-She refers back to an issue that happened during a police training seminar–a female officer in the audience draws attention to the leading officer’s statement concerning his dubious understanding of where the police brutality statistics comes from.
+She expresses the desire to ask men she encounters about their white privilege and their opinions on the matter.
+She refers back to an issue that happened during a police training seminar–a female officer in the audience draws attention to the leading officer's statement concerning his dubious understanding of where the police brutality statistics comes from.
 When asked about the percentage of transgender victims of police brutality the female officer calls out his skewed perception through a lens of white privilege.
 The conflict was initiated when the officer said he did not understand the percentage of victims to police brutality because he and his friends had never encountered such situations.
 After she made her comment on his privilege, he said that the comment was extremely offensive.
 Rankine discloses how this particular situation led to her hesitation in calling out patriarchal privileges and asking the questions she wanted to ask.
 Eventually, she did ask those difficult questions in many of her future encounters.